d4rkr00t/whybundled/README.md

 Ever wondered why any particular module ended up in a bundle?
 WhyBundled is here to answer exactly this question.

-It's meant to be used alognside [stats report from webpack](https://webpack.js.org/api/stats/).
+It's meant to be used alongside [stats report from webpack](https://webpack.js.org/api/stats/).

 ## Quick Start